-Among Treatment Center and Guardian Recovery Network Personnel.
-We may use or disclose information between or among personnel having a need for the information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment of alcohol or drug abuse, provided such communication is: (i) Within the treatment center; or (ii) Between the treatment center and Guardian Recovery Network.
+Among Treatment Center and Boca Detox Personnel.
+We may use or disclose information between or among personnel having a need for the information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment of alcohol or drug abuse, provided such communication is: (i) Within the treatment center; or (ii) Between the treatment center and Boca Detox.
 For example, our staff, including doctors, nurses, and clinicians, will use your PHI to provide your treatment care.
 Your PHI may be used in connection with billing statements we send you and in connection with tracking charges and credits to your account.
 Your PHI will be used to check for eligibility for insurance coverage and prepare claims for your insurance company where appropriate.
 We may use and disclose your PHI in order to conduct our healthcare business and to perform functions associated with our business activities, including, but not limited to, accreditation and licensing, contacting you or authorized persons regarding notices, scheduling, or other relevant information.

 Secretary of Health and Human Services.
 We are required to disclose PHI to the Secretary of the U.S. Department of Health and Human Services when the Secretary is investigating or determining our compliance with the HIPAA Privacy Rules.